HariSekhon/Knowledge-Base/oracle.md

 <https://www.oracle.com/database/technologies/instant-client/linux-x86-64-downloads.html>

-If you have [DevOps-Bash-tools](devops-bash-tools.md) this is automated:
+If you have [DevOps-Bash-tools](devops-bash-tools.md) you can use this automated script below.

+This will give you everything - SQL*Plus, JDBC, ODBC, SDK and Tools:

 ```shell
 install_oracle_client.sh